rp4rk/focused-will/discipline.md

 ## Core Weaknesses

-To contrast the strengths of Discipline, it is also a specialisation that has been consistently weak at specific types of healing since it came into the game in it's current state during Legion.
+To contrast the strengths of Discipline, it is also a specialisation that has been consistently weak at specific types of healing since it came into the game in the current iteration.
 It's important to elaborate on these because unlike specialisations such as Restoration Druid, Holy Paladin, or even _Mistweaver Monk_; Discipline has not got the flexibility present in the available talents to build into something that helps with those weaknesses.

+### Poor Sustained Single Target
+Discipline has almost no ways of sustaining high, efficient, single target healing.
+This is in contrast to specs such as Paladin or Restoration Druid where there are either extremely powerful baseline effects such as Beacon of Light, or legendaries that make single target better.
+Even Penance, our most efficient single target heal by far, has a slow cast and travel time that strongly discourages use on targets that are likely receive a Holy Shock for example.

 ### Lack of Offensive Target